software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 >
 > ![](/assets/sprint-2-user-story-7-2.png)
 >
-> Tips for implementing the tasks:
+> Tips for the tasks:
 >
 > - Feedback notification can be implemented with Material UI [Snackbar](https://mui.com/material-ui/react-snackbar/) or with a library such as [notistack](https://notistack.com/)

 {: .important-title }

-> Exercise 22
+> Exercise 15
 >
 > Add instructions on _how to start the frontend application_ to the "Usage guide" section in the `README.md` file.
 Don't forget important details, such as in which folder the commands should be run in an how to install the frontend dependencies.
 >